 - Data Table

-The two leading causes of preventable injury-related deaths in public places are falls and poisoning, accounting for about 13,200 and 12,000 respectively.
-These two causes alone account for 67% of public deaths.
-The next two leading causes of death are choking and drowning, each accounting for about 7% of public deaths.
+The two leading causes of preventable injury-related deaths in public places are poisoning and falls, accounting for about 18,900 and 14,700, respectively.
+These two causes alone account for 71% of public deaths.
+The next two leading causes of death are drowning and choking, each accounting for 6% or fewer of public deaths.
 No other cause accounted for more than 1% of public deaths.

 - Data Table